Table of Contents

 To start, you need to dust it well.
 Use soft and dry cotton cloth to sweep off any dirt.
-Apart from that, you also need to keep your furniture away from where it’ll be exposed to direct sunlight for prolonged time periods.
-This will result in spotting where dark and bright spots will appear across its entire cross section.
+Apart from that, you also need to keep your furniture away from exposure to direct sunlight for prolonged time periods.
+This will cause spotting where dark and bright spots will appear across its entire cross section.

 Apply wax and oil regularly.
 These products add a protective layer to the furniture and make it appear more lively.

-When it comes to revamping homes, you can’t go wrong with wood.
-This material has a timeless effect and it’s considered to be durable, cheaper, and sustainable.
-Apart from that, wood is also good for your mental well-being.
+With revamping homes, you can’t go wrong with wood.
+This material has a timeless effect, and it’s being durable, cheaper, and sustainable.
+Apart from that wood is also good for your mental well-being.

-So in designing your home using old wooden furniture, you’re not just improving the way your place looks, but you are actually helping the environment as well as your health.
+So in designing your home using old wooden furniture, you’re not just improving the way your place looks, but you are helping the environment and your health.

 However, like everything you put inside your home, you need to be extra careful in picking up the right pieces.
 Careful planning will help ensure that you’ll be able to get the exact design or theme you want for your home.
 It’s also a way to make sure that everything you have at home won’t clash or look awkward against each other.